bbauska/LFS171x/README.md

 Starting from the simple wallets that hold bitcoins, sophisticated applications which encompass applications addressing digital identity (e.g. UPort, KYC-Chain, Netki, etc.), and complex financial transactions are being built on the blockchain.

-A more exhaustive list of companies using blockchain technology for identity management and authentication can be found in the following article: "21 Companies Leveraging Blockchain for Identity Management and Authentication" by Elena Mesropyan.
+A more exhaustive list of companies using blockchain technology for identity management and authentication can be found in the following article: <i>"21 Companies Leveraging Blockchain for Identity Management and Authentication"</i> by Elena Mesropyan.

-For more details about blockchain applications, you can refer to Daniel Palmer's article entitled "7 Cool Decentralized Apps Being Built on Ethereum".
+For more details about blockchain applications, you can refer to Daniel Palmer's article entitled <i>"7 Cool Decentralized Apps Being Built on Ethereum"</i>.

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Smart Contracts</h3>
-What is a smart contract?
+What is a smart contract?  <br/>

 Back in 1996, a man named Nick Szabo coined the term 'smart contract'.